jaekyeom/alfred-typora-workflow/README.md

 ### Querying documents

 - `ty {query}`: Query Typora documents.
-It automatically searches the Git repositories or directories for markdown files, [by default](#configurations).
+It automatically searches the parent Git repositories or directories for markdown files.
+- `ty* {query}`: Query Typora documents and all types of files from the parent Git repositories or directories, *regardless of `LIST_ONLY_OPEN_DOCS`*.
+- User actions
-  - `↩`: Open/activate the selected document.
+  - `↩`: Open/activate the selected document or file.
   - `⌥ + ↩`: Close the selected document (if it's open).
   - `⌘ + ↩`: Reveal file in Finder.